pcsukumar/pands-project/README.md

-<font color=blue>The above table shows mean sepal length, sepal width and petal lenght, petal width for each species of Iris.
+The above table shows mean sepal length, sepal width and petal lenght, petal width for each species of Iris.
 Virginica has longest mean sepal length and petal length, wheareas setosa has shortest mean sepal length and petal length.
-Versicolor has shortest mean sepal width, whereas setosa has shortest mean petal width. </font>
+Versicolor has shortest mean sepal width, whereas setosa has shortest mean petal width.

 #### Find Count, Min, Max and Mean for each class